offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                         "m/z"
    ```

- * `{bm} experimental spectrum` - Given a shattered molecule, a collection consisting of the each piece's mass as measured by a mass spectrometer.
-For example, given the peptide ACDEFG, the experimental spectrum may be...

-   * mass(A)
-   * mass(AC)
-   * mass(ACD)
-   * mass(ACDE)
-   * mass(ACDEF)

-   Experimental spectrum are the masses returned from an actual mass spectrometry experiment, while theoretical spectrum are all possible masses for a mass spectrometry experiment.
+ * `{bm} experimental spectrum` - Potential fragment_NORM masses derived from the mass-to-charge ratios output by a real mass spectrometer.
+That is, the molecules fed into the mass spectrometer were randomly fragment_NORMed and each fragment_NORM had its mass-to-charge ratio measured.
+From there, each mass-to-charge ratio was converted a set of potential masses.

+   The masses in an experimental spectrum ...

+    * may not capture all possible fragment_NORMs for the intended molecule (missing masses).
+    * may capture fragment_NORMs from unintended molecules (faulty masses).
+    * will likely contain noise.

+    In the context of peptides, the mass spectrometer is expected to fragment_NORM based on the bonds holding the individual amino acids together.
+For example, given the linear peptide NQY, the experimental spectrum may include the masses for [N, Q, ?, ?, QY, ?, NQY] (? indicate faulty masses).

- * `{bm} theoretical spectrum` - A collection consisting of all possible masses measurable by a mass spectrometer in addition to 0 and the mass of the entire molecule being measured.
-For example, given the peptide ACDEFG, the theoretical spectrum would be...
+ * `{bm} theoretical spectrum` - List of all of possible fragment_NORM masses for a molecule in addition to 0 and the mass of the entire molecule being measured.
+This is what the experimental spectrum would be in a perfect world: no missing masses, no faulty masses, no noise, only a single possible mass for each mass-to-charge ratio.

-   * mass() = 0
-   * mass(A)
-   * mass(AC)
-   * mass(ACD)
-   * mass(ACDE)
-   * mass(ACDEF)
-   * mass(ACDEFG)

-   Experimental spectrum are the masses returned from an actual mass spectrometry experiment, while theoretical spectrum are all possible masses for a mass spectrometry experiment.

- * `{bm} ideal spectrum` - When the experimental spectrum matches the theoretical spectrum.
+   In the context of peptides, the mass spectrometer is expected to fragment_NORM based on the bonds holding the individual amino acids together.
+For example, given the linear peptide NQY, the theoretical spectrum will include the masses for [0, N, Q, Y, NQ, QY, NQY].
+It shouldn't include masses for partial amino acids.
+For example, it shouldn't include NQY breaking into 2 pieces by splitting Q, such that one half has N and part of Q, and the other has the remaining part of Q with Y.

+ * `{bm} spectrum convolution` - An operation used to derive amino acid masses that probably come from the peptide used to generate that experimental spectrum.
+That is, it generates a list of amino acid masses that could have been for the peptide that generated the experimental spectrum.

+   The operation derives amino acid masses by subtracting experimental spectrum masses from each other.
+For example, the following experimental spectrum is for the linear peptide NQY: [113.9, 115.1, 136.2, 162.9, 242.0, 311.1, 346.0, 405.2].
+Performing 242.0 - 113.9 results in 128.1, which is very close to the mass for amino acid Y.

+   Note how the mass for Y was derived from the masses in experimental spectrum even though it's missing from the experimental spectrum itself:

+   * Mass of N is 114.
+2 masses are close to 114 in the experimental spectrum: \[113.9, 115.1\].
+   * Mass of Q is 163.
+1 mass is close to 163 in the experimental spectrum: \[162.9\].
+   * Mass of Y is 128.
+0 masses are close to 128 in the experimental spectrum: \[\].

  * `{bm} dalton` `{bm} /\b(Da)\b/i` - A unit of measurement used in physics and chemistry.
 1 Dalton is approximately the mass of a single proton / neutron, derived by taking the mass of a carbon-12 atom and dividing it by 12.